kirube1992/new-portfolio/README.md

 - [Visual Studio Code](https://code.visualstudio.com/): A source code editor
 - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer): A simple web server utility for Visual Studio Code

 ### Usage

 To run the project, execute the following command:

+To run the project, execute the following command:

 clone the file and run in your machin using

 ### Run tests

+To run tests, run the following command:

 To run tests, run the following command: